LEAGUE7QC/LEAGUE7QC.github.io/docs/seasonal-guidelines.md

 - Teams must register by the specified deadline for each LEAGUE7 season
 - Deadlines will be set for one week before the start of each season
-- Registration forms will be available on the league website
+- Registration forms will be available on the LEAGUE7 website
 - Each team must designate a captain and provide a roster of players
 - Registration requirements will be announced when the forms are released